lantzbuilds/no-crumbs-keto-kitchen/docs/_recipes/ginger-pork-meatballs-with-bok-choy.md

   - Turn off the heat and stir in bok choy leaves until wilted and combined.
   - Plate with marinated radishes on the side, including any vinegar from the bowl.
 Enjoy!

-schema:
-  type: Recipe
-  recipeCategory: "Dinner"
-  recipeCuisine: "Asian-Inspired"
-  recipeYield: "2 servings"
-  nutrition:
-    calories:
-    fatContent:
-    proteinContent:
-    carbohydrateContent:
+permalink: /recipes/ginger-pork-meatballs-with-bok-choy.html
+notes:
+  - Low Omega-6, high protein
+  - For a keto-friendly version, use sugar-free barbecue sauce and crushed pork rinds instead of breadcrumbs.
 ---

-These ginger-spiced pork meatballs are paired with sautéed bok choy and punchy marinated radishes.
-We’ve omitted the rice to keep this dish keto-friendly and recommend sugar-free barbecue sauce and pork rinds in place of breadcrumbs for a fully low-carb meal.